ywelsch/bcverifier/doc/invariant-specification-language.markdown

 Currently the following types are supported:

-- Java primitives:
-	- boolean
-	- int
+- Java primitive types boolean and int.
+Currently these types can not be declared.
 - Java class types with library version.
-The library version is either "old" or "new".
+The library version is either `old` or `new`.
 	The Java type can be referenced by the fully qualified name or just by the name of the class if it is unambiguous.
 - Places (defined by place definitions).
-- The special "Bijection" type defining bijective relations.
+- The special "Bijection" type defining bijective relations on reference values (i.e., object identifiers or `null`).

 ### Correspondence Relation Operator